SimoneAstarita/queer_NLP_bib/README.md

 Kunsheng Tang, Wenbo Zhou, Jie Zhang, Aishan Liu, Gelei Deng, Shuai Li, Peigui Qi, Weiming Zhang, Tianwei Zhang, and NengHai Yu.
 2024. <a href="https://dl.acm.org/doi/abs/10.1145/3658644.3670284"><u>GenderCARE: A Comprehensive Framework for Assessing and Reducing Gender Bias in Large Language Models.</u></a> In _Proceedings of the 2024 on ACM SIGSAC Conference on Computer and Communications Security (CCS '24)_, pages 1196–1210, Salt Lake City, UT, USA.
 Association for Computing Machinery.

 Anaelia Ovalle, Krunoslav Lehman Pavasovic, Louis Martin, Luke Zettlemoyer, Eric Michael Smith, Adina Williams, and Levent Sagun.
 2024. <a href="https://arxiv.org/abs/2411.03700"><u>The Root Shapes the Fruit: On the Persistence of Gender-Exclusive Harms in Aligned Language Models.</u></a> _Computing Research Repository_, arXiv:2411.03700.
 Presented at the Queer in AI Workshop at NeurIPS 2024.

+Ruby Ostrow and Adam Lopez.
+2025. <a href="https://arxiv.org/abs/2501.05926"><u>LLMs Reproduce Stereotypes of Sexual and Gender Minorities.</u></a> _Computing Research Repository_, arXiv:2501.05926.
+Under review.

+Jeffrey Basoah, Daniel Chechelnitsky, Tao Long, Katharina Reinecke, Chrysoula Zerva, Kaitlyn Zhou, Mark Díaz, and Maarten Sap.
+2025. <a href="https://dl.acm.org/doi/10.1145/3715275.3732045"><u>Not Like Us, Hunty: Measuring Perceptions and Behavioral Effects of Minoritized Anthropomorphic Cues in LLMs.</u></a> In _Proceedings of the 2025 ACM Conference on Fairness, Accountability, and Transparency (FAccT '25)_, pages 710–745, Athens, Greece.
+Association for Computing Machinery.

 ## Media Analysis using NLP
 Amanda Hicks, Michael Rutherford, Christiane Fellbaum, and Jiang Bian.
 2016. <a href="https://aclanthology.org/2016.gwc-1.19"><u>An analysis of wordnet’s coverage of gender identity using twitter and the national transgender discrimination survey.</u></a> In _Proceedings of the 8th Global WordNet Conference (GWC)_, pages 123–130, Bucharest, Romania.
 Global Wordnet Association.